-Non-flight scheduled revenue arises from the sale of rail and bus tickets, hotel reservations, car hire and other sources, including excess baggage charges and administration fees, all directly attributable to the low-fares business.
+Non-flight scheduled revenue arises from the sale of priority boarding, allocated seats, room reservations, car hire, travel insurance and other sources, including excess baggage charges and administration fees, all directly attributable to the low-fares business.

 All of the Company's operating profit arises from low-fares airline-related activities, its only business segment.
-The major revenue earning assets of the Company are its aircraft, which are registered in Ireland and therefore profits accrue principally in Ireland.
+The major revenue earning assets of the Company are its aircraft.
+As the majority of the Groups' aircraft were registered in Ireland at March 31, 2019 profits accrue principally in Ireland.
 Since the Company's aircraft fleet is flexibly employed across its route network in Europe, there is no suitable basis of allocating such assets and related liabilities to geographical segments.

-17. Staff numbers and costs
+18. Staff numbers and costs